-Each identified system included in a contract awarded in the procurement must begin accumulating metered deliveries of renewable energy (as tracked by GATS or M-RETS) by May 31, 2018-the end of the 2017-2018 delivery year.
-For systems identified out of a block of RECs, accumulation of metered delivers of renewable energy must commence by May 31, 2019.
-Should a system not comply with this requirement, the bidder's contract volume will be reduced accordingly by the amount imputed to that system.
+Each identified system included in a contract awarded in a procurement held prior to May 31, 2017 must begin accumulating metered deliveries of renewable energy (as tracked by GATS or M-RETS) by May 31, 2018-the end of the 2017-2018 delivery year.
+An identified system included in a contract awarded in a procurement held on or after June 1, 2017 must begin accumulating metered deliveries of renewable energy by November 30, 2018.
+For systems identified out of a block of RECs, the deadline for the beginning of accumulation of metered deliveries of renewable energy is nine months later than the deadline for systems bid as identified systems in that corresponding procurement event.
+Should a system not comply with this requirement, the bidder's contract volume will be reduced accordingly by the amount imputed to that system.217